AlexMercedCoder/ComponentZoo/readme.md

 connectedCallback() => on mount disconnectedCallback() => on dismount

+-   can also define a postBuild(state, props, global, query) function that will run immediately after each render, good for adding eventlisteners to your template

 # MercedElement

 MercedElement is a base class for creating components.
 In the constructor use the super to define the template builder function, state, and reducer.
 Afterwards use the MercedElement.makeTag(name, class) static function to register the HTML tag